Water on Mars: Martian meteorites

 Over 60 meteorites have been found that came from Mars.
 Some of them contain evidence that they were exposed to water when on Mars.
 Some Martian meteorites called basaltic shergottites, appear (from the presence of hydrated carbonates and sulfates) to have been exposed to liquid water prior to ejection into space.
 It has been shown that another class of meteorites, the nakhlites, were suffused with liquid water around 620 million years ago and that they were ejected from Mars around 10.75 million years ago by an asteroid impact.
 They fell to Earth within the last 10,000 years.
 Martian meteorite NWA 7034 has one order of magnitude more water than most other Martian meteorites.
 It is similar to the basalts studied by rover missions, and it was formed in the early Amazonian epoch.

-In 1996, a group of scientists reported the possible presence of microfossils in the Allan Hills 84001, a meteorite from Mars.
-Many studies disputed the validity of their interpretation mainly based on the shape of these presumed fossils.
-It was found that most of the organic matter in the meteorite was of terrestrial origin.
-In addition, the scientific consensus is that "morphology alone cannot be used unambiguously as a tool for primitive life detection".
-Interpretation of morphology is notoriously subjective, and its use alone has led to numerous errors of interpretation.
+In 1996, scientists reported the possible presence of microfossils in the Allan Hills 84001, a meteorite from Mars, which would have been strong evidence for ancient life on Mars.
+However, the current scientific consensus is that this meteorite does not contain evidence for life.